+3A.
+Payments excluded from premium

+(1) In this regulation —

+payment means a payment that is paid to the administering body of a retirement village in consideration for, or in contemplation of, admission of the person by or on whose behalf the payment was made as a resident in the retirement village.

+(2) A payment is excluded from the ambit of the definition of premium in section 3(1) of the Act if —

+(a) the payment relates to admission of a person as a resident of a retirement village for a period of 12 months or less; and

+(b) the total amount of the payment and each other payment (if any) that is paid in respect of that admission is an amount of $1 500 or less.

+[Regulation 3A inserted in Gazette 24 Mar 2015 p.
+994.]

+3. Memorial prescribed information

+The memorial approved by the Registrar of Titles under section 15(3) of the Act must contain the following information —

+(a) a description of the relevant land;

+(b) the name of the registered proprietor of the land;

+(c) the date on which the memorial is lodged.

-[3.
-Deleted in Gazette 30 Dec 2004 p.
-6925.]
+[Regulation 3 inserted in Gazette 24 Mar 2015 p.
+994.]

 4. Section 13 statement

-At least 10 working days before a person enters into a residence contract, the owner shall cause to be given to that person a statement in the form of Form 1 in Schedule 1 completed and signed by the owner containing the information required to be provided under that form.
+At least 10 working days before a person enters into a residence contract, the owner must cause to be given to that person a statement in the form of Form 1 in Schedule 1 completed and signed by the owner containing the information required to be provided under that form.

 [Regulation 4 amended in Gazette 21 Mar 2014 p.
-722.]
+722; 24 Mar 2015 p.
+1030.]

 5. Section 13 notice

-(1) At least 10 working days before a person enters into a residence contract, the owner shall cause to be given to that person a notice in the form of Form 2 in Schedule 1 of the persons’s rights under sections 13 and 14 of the Act.
+(1) At least 10 working days before a person enters into a residence contract, the owner must cause to be given to that person a notice in the form of Form 2 in Schedule 1 of the persons’s rights under sections 13 and 14 of the Act.

-(2) The notice given under subregulation (1) shall be printed in a size not less than 12 point type face.
+(2) The notice given under subregulation (1) must be printed in a size not less than 12 point type face.

 [Regulation 5 amended in Gazette 21 Mar 2014 p.
-722.]

-6. Memorial — prescribed information

-The memorial approved by the Registrar of Titles under section 15(3) of the Act shall contain the following information —

-(a) a description of the relevant land;

-(b) the name of the registered proprietor of the land; and

-(c) the date on which the memorial was lodged.
+722; 24 Mar 2015 p.
+1030.]

+[6.
+Deleted in Gazette 24 Mar 2015 p.
+997.]

+Part 3 — Abandoned goods

+[Heading inserted in Gazette 24 Mar 2015 p.
+1026.]

 7. Disposal of abandoned goods

 (1) If a residence contract is terminated and goods are abandoned on the residential premises by a former resident of a retirement village, the administering body of the retirement village may, after the expiration of 2 days from the termination of the contract, remove and destroy or dispose of the goods if —